 Top 5 Hiring Companies in Chile

 The top five companies in Chile by market cap and their world rank as of January of 2024are:

 - Sociedad Quimica y Minera De Chile (1,411)

 - Banco Santander-Chile (2,136)

 Employee Considerations in Chile

 Globally, the competition for remote jobs is fierce, and companies must be prepared to offer remote Chilean employees a higher average salary than in other Latin American countries.
-As of 2022, the cost of living in Chile is the fourth most expensive in Latin America, which means higher salaries are necessary for most positions, especially those requiring specialized tech skills and knowledge.
+The cost of living in Chile is the fourth most expensive in Latin America, which means higher salaries are necessary for most positions, especially those requiring specialized tech skills and knowledge.